mitchconquer/capstone/docs/implementation_plans.md

 ## Refresh Feed Source

 The gist is that when updating a feed source, the React app will create two Feed Source objects, a simplified one for the server and a complete one for the app.
-The server will update its records for that feed source and return an object that has for that feed source that includes an array listing which feed_items have bene read already by that user.
+The server will update its records for that feed source and return an object that has for that feed source that includes an array listing which feed_items have been read already by that user.

 React will send the complete Feed Source object to the update the store immediately.
 The server will then update the store with the read_information only when it has it.